 - deliver laneways, arcades and small-scale spaces to improve public realm and pedestrian permeability.

 - Retail precinct: guides the design of building frontages to promote successful retail and dining streets.

-- Queen’s Wharf precinct: has been declared a Priority Development Area by the Queensland Government to facilitate the delivery of an integrated resort development.
+- Queen’s Wharf precinct: was declared a Priority Development Area by the Queensland Government to facilitate the delivery of an integrated resort development.

-- River precinct: guides the design of buildings to optimise public space and access to the riverfront, and also seeks the delivery of improved Riverwalk infrastructure.
+- River precinct: guides the design of buildings to optimise public space and access to the riverfront.
+It also seeks the delivery of improved Riverwalk infrastructure.

-- Howard Smith Wharves precinct: will be a world-class riverfront destination featuring high quality parklands, revitalised heritage buildings, dining, retail, hotel and event facilities.
+- Howard Smith Wharves precinct: a world-class riverfront destination featuring high quality parklands, revitalised heritage buildings, dining, retail, hotel and event facilities.

 |Late 2014||Preparation of draft City Centre Neighbourhood Plan|

 |24 February 2015||Council endorsement of draft City Centre Neighbourhood Plan|

 |March-August 2015||Queensland Government review of draft neighbourhood plan|